House of Dextra: Cross-embodied Co-design for Dexterous Hands: Method

 \textbf{Design Optimization} The search begins from an initial design with a randomly configured palm layout and randomized finger bases, marking fingers as non-terminal nodes requiring expansion.
 At each iteration, the algorithm generates candidates through sequential finger-by-finger expansion: for each non-terminal finger, it evaluates all valid parameter choices by constructing successor designs and scoring them with the GNN, which predicts performance from graph representations augmented with Gumbel noise ($\text{noise\_scale} \approx 0.4$) for exploration.
 The highest-scoring successor is selected, repeating until all fingers are finalized into complete designs.
 These candidates are evaluated in parallel simulation across multiple hand groups, yielding task-specific performance scores.
 The lookup table is updated with each complete design's score and its partial ancestors' scores (enabling credit assignment during construction), using effective keys that account for morphological equivalences (finger permutations in symmetric layouts, thumb slot variations in anthropomorphic layouts).
 The GNN is trained via supervised regression on this growing dataset, minimizing squared error between predicted and observed scores with L2 regularization and gradient clipping.
 This updated value network guides subsequent candidate generation with refined predictions, while an annealing epsilon schedule ($0.4 \rightarrow 0.05$) shifts from exploration to exploitation, and path-level tabu tracking prevents revisiting identical construction sequences within each batch, ensuring sustained diversity.

-\textbf{Sim-to-Real Transfer.} The best-ranked design from search is selected and tuned alongside domain randomization over actuator characteristics, contact and friction parameters, and object poses to improve robustness~\citep{andrychowicz_learning_2020,tobin_domain_2017}.
-We deploy the design conditioned controller as a \emph{blind} policy, i.e., removing object-state inputs, to match onboard sensing and reduce sim–to-real mismatch.
-There is no camera or tactile feedback in the system.
+\textbf{Sim-to-Real Transfer.} The best-ranked design from search is fine-tuned with domain randomization over actuator characteristics, contact and friction parameters, and object poses to improve robustness~\citep{andrychowicz_learning_2020,tobin_domain_2017}.
+For deployment, we train the controller as a \emph{blind} policy, i.e., removing object-state inputs, to match onboard sensing and reduce sim-to-real mismatch.
+There is no camera or tactile feedback.
+The corresponding cross-embodiment policy is fine-tuned from the family checkpoint using stateless observations.
 Manufacturing the real robot hand follows the same programmatic grammar used in simulation: the best selected design graph is directly converted to modular hardware specifications with 3D-printed components and precisely matched actuator constraints.
 A mounting interface is added to the palm, each joint and links are directly 3D printed, and then assembled with Dynamixel actuators.
 After tuning PID on hardware, the blind policy is deployed on the physical system.